dimitri4788/notes/gitTutorial.md

 # Show differences between your working dir and the most recent commit
 $ git diff HEAD

+# Show the difference between the last committed change and what’s in the staging area
+$ git diff --staged

+# To see what we changed at different steps, we can use git diff with the notation HEAD~1, HEAD~2, and so on, to refer to old commits
+# The most recent end of the chain is referred to as HEAD; we can refer to previous commits using the ~ notation, so HEAD~1 (pronounced “head minus one”) means “the previous commit”,
+#   while HEAD~123 goes back 123 commits from where we are now
+$ git diff HEAD~1 mars.txt
+$ git diff HEAD~2 mars.txt

+# Doing diff using unique IDs
+$ git diff f22b25e3233b4645dabd0d81e651fe074bd8e73b mars.txt
+$ git diff f22b25e mars.txt
 ```
 grep
 - Allows you to quickly search a repository.